 The counseling department will host a Financial Aid Night.
 At this meeting a college financial aid officer will assist students and parents in completing the student FAFSA form.
-FAFSA forms can not be filed before January 1st and are due on or before April 15th.
+FAFSA forms can now be filed out starting October 1st and are due on or before April 15th.
 You will need to check with your colleges to see if they may have an earlier deadline.

 SCHEDULING AND ENROLLMENT